 Physical education is a daily class for Middle School students, designed to develop individual skills, increase cardiovascular strength and provide students with exposure to sport and play.
 Middle School students are encouraged to participate in interscholastic sports.

-Our Upper School teams play in the Delaney Athletic Conference as part of the Virginia Independent School Athletic Association VISAA), Division 2.
+Our Upper School teams play in the Greater Piedmont Athletic Conference (GPAC) as part of the Virginia Independent School Athletic Association (VISAA), Division 2.
 Middle School teams compete in a local Middle School schedule that minimizes long-distance travel to games.
 We field up to 18 sports teams per year, depending on student signup and interest, and club teams options are often available.
 Our student scholar athletes are selected regularly for all-conference and all-state honors, and our teams are frequent conference champions; our Varsity Boys' Basketball team won the conference championship last year and our Varsity Volleyball team won the 2015 conference championship.
 The Varsity Girls' Soccer team won the state championship (VISAA Division 2) for three years in a row (2010-2012).